wujinping/massage_chair/README.md

   The souce code is build under Keil uVersion4 (Keil v5), other comilers are not tested.

-  Please see the source code change log (using "git log" command)for revision details.
+  Please look up the source code change log (using "git log" command)for revision history.